SunCents Logo SunCents

 Incentives & Tax Credits

-• Sales Tax Exemption: You won't pay any sales tax on your solar equipment purchase.
+• Sales and Use Tax Exemption: You won't pay any state sales tax on your solar panels, inverters, or racking equipment.
+This directly reduces the upfront cost of the system.

 Policy Status